trueos/sysadm/api/connection.rst

   "args" : ["dispatcher"]
   }

-To unsubscribe from dispatcher events:
+Once subscribed, the requested events will be received as they are produced.
+To unsubscribe from event notifications, repeat the request, using "unsubscribe" for the "name".
+For example, to unsubscribe from dispatcher events:

 .. code-block:: json